 The Breaux Bridge Visitors center is located at 514 East Bridge in downtown.

 Food and crawfish aside – this day starts out with music and doesn’t stop!

 Where else can you visit a small cafe completely crowded from wall to wall with dancing people, folks hitting the washboards with thimbles and a Zydeco band blasting out the hits…all this and its only 7:45am on a Saturday morning!
-This is the Cafe des Amis in the small town of Breaux Bridge (140 E Bridge St).
+This is the Cafe Sydnie Mae (formerly Cafe de Amis) in the small town of Breaux Bridge (140 E Bridge St).

 The building has quite the history dating back to its construction in 1890.
 It originally was a general merchandise store, has survived several fires and for a number of years caskets used to be manufactured up stairs.
 Artwork changes on a rotating basis – check the website for schedule of upcoming live performances.